Founding Partner & CEO

 Successfully managing the construction funding sources for a true public-private partnership can be a daunting task.
 But Andrea has proven herself more than up to the task.
 As the company’s senior controller, Andrea oversees Walnut Capital’s construction budgets and supervises the accounting and operations for the Bakery Square development.
 Among the funding sources she supervises are conventional lending, RACP, TIF, HTC, and NMTC.

-A certified public accountant and graduate of John Carroll University with more than a decade of financial real estate management experience, Andrea joined Walnut Capital five years ago, attracted by the company’s growth and vision of revitalizing the city.
+A certified public accountant and graduate of John Carroll University with fifteen years of financial real estate management experience, Andrea joined Walnut Capital ten years ago, attracted by the company’s growth and vision of revitalizing the city.
 A resident of nearby Edgewood, she takes pride in her contribution to the company’s deep investment in neighborhoods that were long overlooked.

 “It takes a lot of confidence and a lot of vision to take on a challenge in this market,” she says.
 “But Gregg and Todd are very dynamic, and it’s exciting to work with that kind of energy and drive.”